Each school has its own special focus, yet all are rooted in ABC’s

 At Cassidy’s Place, named for Kathie Lee and Frank Gifford’s

-disabilities, serious medical problems and have significant special
+disabilities, serious medical conditions and have significant special

 needs develop, play and learn in nine dynamic and inviting classrooms.